XaF/omni/README.md

 - `homebrew` operation object, which takes a list of packages to install.
 Any element of the list can be a map with a single *package name => package version* if you wish to install a very specific package version.

+- `ruby` operation object, which can hold the following parameters:
+  - `version` *[string]* the version of ruby to install and use in the repository; if the version is not specified, the latest available through rbenv will be installed.

+- `go` operation object, which can hold the following parameters:
+  - `version` *[string]* the version of go to install and use in the repository; if the version is not specified, the latest available through goenv will be installed.

 - `custom` operation object, which can hold the following parameters:
   - `meet` **(required)** *[string, shell script]* the command to run to meet the requirement
   - `met?` *[string, shell script]* the command to run to know if we are currently meeting the requirement